-In 2019, LPDL's customer contact center agents received close to 12,650 calls from its customers, an average of 49 calls per working day.
-89.61% of these calls were answered by an agent in 30 seconds or less, which is a 3.6% decrease over the previous year (at 93%).
+In 2020, LPDL's customer contact center agents received close to 13,450 calls from its customers, an average of 52 calls per working day.
+89.9% of these calls were answered by an agent in 30 seconds or less, which is a 0.3% increase over the previous year (at 89.61%).
 This result continues to significantly exceed the OEBmandated target of 65%.
 LPDL has seen success in promoting online self-serve features, internal process improvements and increased customer preference to contact LPDL via email.